DataVis-Spring2025/DV-Project2/README.md

 - Implemented level 3 of the project by creating a visualization to help understand frequencies of earthquakes by depth, magnitude, and duration.
 - Recorded the demo video and researched to find a formula to estimate duration.
 ### Samraysh Pellakur
+- Downloaded the dataset and organised them in a fashion that made accessing them easy
 - Implemented Range Sliders for interactive filtering of earthquakes based on magnitude and depth, allowing users to refine their data view dynamically.
 - Enhanced Timeline Animation with visual and audio effects, along with dedicated control buttons, to create a more immersive and engaging experience while exploring seismic activity over time.
 ### Tulasi Rama Raju Chittiraju